jprmaulion/cholera-gedeo-ethiopia-spatial-analysis/README.md

 ![Gedeo Zone: Boundaries, Waterways, and Cholera Cases (with 10% buffer)](results/gedeo_cholera_map.png)

-*Figure: Spatial distribution of cholera cases relative to waterways and administrative boundaries in Gedeo Zone, Ethiopia.*
+*Figure 1: Spatial distribution of cholera cases relative to waterways and administrative boundaries in Gedeo Zone, Ethiopia.
+This plot can be reproduced in the provided Jupyter notebook.*

 ---